magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 it.
 There is no problem.
 He sees rightly.
 If you want the duck to be a chicken and the chicken to be a duck, you are really going to suffer.

-In the same way, the law of states that all things are impermanent.
+In the same way, the law of *aniccaṃ* states that all things are impermanent.
 If you want things to be permanent you’re going to suffer.
 Whenever impermanence shows itself you’re going to be disappointed.
 One who sees that things are naturally impermanent will be at ease, there will be no conflict.
 The one who wants things to be permanent is going to have conflict, maybe even losing sleep over it.
-This is to be ignorant of , impermanence, the teaching of the Buddha.
+This is to be ignorant of *aniccaṃ*, impermanence, the teaching of the Buddha.

 If you want to know the Dhamma where should you look?
 You must look within the body and the mind.
 You won’t find it in the shelves of a